spinnaker/spinnaker.io/content/en/docs/setup/security/authorization/github-teams/index.md

 ---
 title: "GitHub Teams"
 linkTitle: "GitHub Teams"
-weight: 1
-description:
+description: Spinnaker supports using GitHub teams for authorization.
+Roles from GitHub are mapped to the Teams under a specific GitHub organization.
 ---

-Roles from GitHub are mapped to the Teams under a specific GitHub organization.

 ## Personal Access Token